rhysstever/DeprecatedTowerDefenseGame/README.md

 A game built in Unity where the player must buy towers to defend their base.
 The player can also upgrade towers to strengthen their defense.

 ## How to Play
+1. Go to the [Versions](Versions) folder
+2. Download the newest version
+3. Unzip it
-In the [Versions](Versions) folder, download the newest version and unzip it.
-Run the .exe (Note: do not run "UnityCrashHandler64.exe", run the other .exe)
+4. Run the .exe (Note: do not run "UnityCrashHandler64.exe", run the other .exe)

 ## Game Info
 ### Towers